mz0/frontend-wip/react-lab/old-links.md

 * [Basic useState examples](https://beta.reactjs.org/apis/usestate#examples-basic)
 * [Synchronizing with effects - putting it all together](https://beta.reactjs.org/learn/synchronizing-with-effects#putting-it-all-together)

+* [React hook form](https://github.com/react-hook-form/react-hook-form) - examples of how React deals with certain form fields compared to traditional HTML tags, like the text area, select and file input tags.
+It also showcases how to handle multiple inputs by leveraging event.target.name and the implications of using null as a value in a controlled input.

+* [Formik](https://formik.org/) - the most popular open source form library for React.
+* [Yup](https://github.com/jquense/yup) - an open-source library that integrates perfectly with Formik.
+It allows you to set all your form validation rules declaratively.
+* [React-hook-form](https://github.com/react-hook-form/react-hook-form) - manage your form state and validation rules with ease.
 * [React Router v6](https://reactrouter.com/)
 * [webpack docs](https://webpack.js.org/guides/getting-started/)
 * [webpack asset management](https://webpack.js.org/guides/asset-management/)